socadk/design-practice-repository/background-information/README.md

 We follow a *PEACH* model (compare with the ["Keeling Five"](https://ozimmer.ch/practices/2020/10/14/DesignPracticeRepository.html) criteria for mighty methods):

-* *P*ragmatism,
+* *P*ragmatism and common sense, for instance when making in/out decisions
-* *E*ngineering Spirit (repeatable process, from analysis and spec to design and impl),
+* *E*ngineering Spirit: repeatable process, from analysis and spec to design and implementation and beyond
-* *A*daptability (by context, according to preferences and culture),
+* *A*daptability by context, according to preferences and culture,
-* *C*ourage (e.g. to leave things out or do them differently, disclose sources/reference input; reusing (aka "stealing") material is typically ok in an open source-minded community, but with acknowledgment),
+* *C*ourage for instance to leave things out or do them differently, disclose sources/reference input; reusing (aka "stealing") material is generally accepted in an open source-minded community, but with acknowledgment, proper referencing (license permitting)
-* *H*onesty (ethics such as no cheating, no black-and-white argumentation, no false enemy (see Agile! book for correct term), see consulting code of conduct).
+* *H*onesty: ethics such as no cheating, no black-and-white argumentation, do not make up villains  <!--, see consulting code of conduct in CSCUBS presentation 2017-->

 If you do not comply, you might risk impeachment &#128530;